JasonShin/elemental-system-designs/apps/tiktok/README.md

 #### Use case: old and unpopular videos moves to S3 glacier automatically

-- If a video is older than 7 days and haven't received almost any views, Standard to Glacier job runs and moves these videos into S3 glacier for cost saving
+- If a video is older than 7 days and haven't received any views recently, Standard to Glacier job runs and moves these videos into S3 glacier for cost saving

 1. move_any_old_videos_to_glaicer()
    1. for all videos that are in standard S3 buckets